luisg-costa/Personal-agenda-Nodejs-MongoDB/README.md

 ```
 CONNECTIONSTRING=mongodb+srv://YOURUSERNAME:YOURPASSWORD@YOURCLUSTERNAME.ifpiy.mongodb.net/DATABASENAME?retryWrites=true&w=majority
 ```
-You need to replace 'YOURUSERNAME', YOURPASSWORD and DATABASENAME for your credentials.
+You need to replace 'YOURUSERNAME', YOURPASSWORD, YOURCLUSTERNAME and DATABASENAME for your credentials.
 MongoDB Atlas gives you that string with your credentials already filled.

 After that, you need do run the following command to install all dependencies:
 ```